-Produce label codes can greatly help you navigate your grocery shopping.
-You try to eat healthily and make the right choices for your dinner table.
+Produce label codes can significantly help you navigate your grocery shopping.
+I know that you try to eat healthily and make the right choices for your dinner table.
 You’ve heard of GMOs (Genetically Modified Organism) and pesticides and the dangers they pose.
-When you buy your produce you strive for the best and to do your body good.
+When you buy fresh produce, you strive for the best and to do your body good.
 But how do you know (I mean really know) which produce is organic?
-Well, I’m here to help you.
-You don’t have to just blindly trust the signs that your supermarket puts up.
-Did you know that there is a GMO Produce Code, and Conventional Produce Code and even an Organic Produce Code?
+Well, I’m here to help.
+Did you know that there is a fruit code?
+Yes, if you know where to look, you can find a GMO Produce Code, and Conventional Produce Code, and even an Organic Produce Code.

 The Produce Label Codes

 One good place to start is to look for the USDA Organic seal, but that isn’t always displayed.
 So, I’m sharing the code to help you know for sure what it is that you’re adding to your cart.
 Produce always has a numerical code under the barcode scanner.
-These little numbers hold the answer to this riddle.
+These little numbers (PLU code) hold the answer to this riddle; they are the fruit code and vegetable codes you should be looking for.
 These codes will help you steer clear of the chemicals and feel confident in your purchasing power.
 Curious about which fruits and veggies should always be purchased organic?
-I’ve got that answer for you and I even have my produce washing guide to ensure that you greatly reduce your exposure to chemicals in your kitchen.
+I’ve got that answer for you.
+I even have my recipe for homemade produce wash to ensure that you reduce your exposure to pesticides, bacteria, and toxins in your kitchen.

 GMO Produce Code

 A 5-digit produce label code starting with the number 8 means that it is a Genetically Modified Organism a.k.a.
 GMO (for example 83510).
-Which also means with pesticides (lot’s of pesticides).
+Which also means pesticides (lots of pesticides).
 It also means that the tomato you are holding is not just all tomato…there’s some other genetic info mixed in, usually so that the plant can stand harsher pesticides = more poison.
 This added genetic info might not seem like a big deal but think about people with food sensitivities or allergies.
 Eating foods with unknown modifications & additions could have serious consequences.
 In the U.S. there is currently no law that forces Genetically Modified Foods to be labeled as such.
-So while this GMO Produce code exists, I have yet to actually see it!
-Your best bet to avoid GMO produce is to go organic.

 Conventional Produce Code